Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Two men with shotguns

-Many long-distance shooters use DOPE.
+I use DOPE for long-distance shooting.
 However, let’s check how you can do it on your shotgun.

 What Is DOPE?